Meeting the regulations

 An approved contractor will guarantee compliance of the new installation.
+Find an approved plumber.

 The Regulations do not apply to existing water fittings.
 Any plumbing system or water fitting which was installed lawfully under the Water Supply Byelaws before the Regulations came into force on 1 July 1999 can continue to be used, even if its installation would not now be permitted.